 - Madhyamaheshwar: This is where Lord Shiva’s abdomen was found

 - Rudranath: This is where Pandavas saw Lord Shiva completely and found a stone statue of Shiva

-- Kalpeshwar: This is where hair and head of Lord Shiva was found
+- Kalpeshwar: This is where the hair and head of Lord Shiva were found

 The temple can be reached by traveling 16km uphill from Gaurikund, another religious site.
 One can take the help of pre-arranged horses and ponies to get there too.
 In the modern age, one can even take helicopter charters to this place.
 Back in the days, people only used to walk all the way.